kazuyamarino/nsy/docs/USERGUIDE.md

 The composer on the nsy framework has a function to generate autoload in the HMVC module folder.

 NSY applies the concept of PSR-4 Autoloading.
-NSY has the `composer.json` file that can be dumped with [composer](https://getcomposer.org/download/) command `composer dump-autoload -o` when creating a folder structure that contains new class files.
+NSY has the `composer.json` file that can be dumped with [composer](https://getcomposer.org/download/) command `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy/blob/master/docs/USERGUIDE.md#nsy-cli-command-line) command `nsy_autoload` when creating a folder structure that contains new class files.

 Example make a `homepage` folder in the HMVC module folder and dump it with composer autoload :
 * See line autoload on composer.json.